 AMC stock has been extremely volatile over the past year, and the shares’ price action shows little signs of slowing in 2021.
 The stock has been at the center of a showdown between retail traders and major Wall Street firms – a fight that has pushed AMC stock far beyond any reasonable valuation.

 Jumping into AMC stock right now is extremely risky.
-But for investors who gauge the stock’s trajectory correctly, the payoff could be significant.
-It’s difficult to say what will happen in the short term, but we have a bearish long-term outlook on AMC shares.
+But for investors who gauge the stock’s trajectory correctly, there could be a payoff.
+It’s difficult to say what will happen in the short term, so make sure you do your own research and analyse the risks.

 How many theatres does AMC own?